+Note 9 - Borrowings - Current ₹ Millions

+Particulars As at As at

+March 31, 2023 March 31, 2022

+Secured

-Those of Borrowings of Ourterin ₹ Millions Particulars As at March 31, 2022 As at March 31, 2021 Secured Current Maturities of long term debt 4,342.60 4,298.69 4,342.60 4,298.69
+Current Maturities of long term debt 4,428.52 4,342.60

+4,428.52 4,342.60
-Long term borrowings shown under current maturities of long term debt due to recall of loan

-1. Secured by:

-- a) First mortgage and charge of all immovable properties, present and future, save and except the project Assets, - b) First charge by way of hypothecation of all movable assets, both present and future, save and except the project Assets. - c) First charge on all intangible assets save and except Project assets. - d) First Charge on receivables, book debts, cash and cash equivalents including any other bank accounts and other assets, present and future. - e) First Charge on government approvals, insurance policies, uncalled capital, project documents, guarantees, letter of credit, performance warranties, indemnities and securities given to the Company.
+- Secured Borrowings shown under current maturities of long term debt due to recall of loan by the lenders 1.
+Secured by: - a) First mortgage and charge of all immovable properties, present and future, save and except the project Assets, - b) First charge by way of hypothecation of all movable assets, both present and future, save and except the project Assets. - c) First charge on all intangible assets save and except Project assets. - d) First Charge on receivables, book debts, cash and cash equivalents including any other bank accounts and other assets, present and future. - e) First Charge on government approvals, insurance policies, uncalled capital, project documents, guarantees, letter of credit, performance warranties, indemnities and securities given to the Company.